 Within the institute’s "System and Politics" department, the Junior Research Group analyses interrelations between legal and financial regulations and the provision of adult and continuing education in three countries.
 Within the comparative case studies, two types of providers are accounted for: 1) organisations providing higher education for adults and 2) organisations providing health education for adults.
 This thematic focus implies some form of public funding, which is a prerequisite to investigate the impact of state regulations and policies on the provision of adult education.
 By means of text analyses and expert interviews, the Junior Research Groups aims to describe structures of adult education systems at national levels and identify key features and linkages for further insights in the interrelations of adult education governance within a multilevel system.

 Effects and revenues of education-political interventions in the field of continuing education

 Head: Dr. Andreas Martin

 The Junior Research Group is aligned with research conducted in the department "System and Politics".
 It concentrates on effects and revenues of education-political interventions in the multi-level system of continuing education based on quantiative secondary anaylises.
 It focuses on the effects of supranational and national interference of education policy on the programme and participation structure and its monetary and non-monetary consequences on various aggregation levels.

 Head: Dr. Martin Merkt

-PhD students: Dennis Berse and Thea Hensen
+PhD students: Dennis Berse

 The junior research group is associated with the department for “Research Infrastructures”.
 One focus of the research conducted in this group is on the design of instructional videos, trying to identify principles that may guide production, post-production, and the embedding of videos in more complex learning environments.
 Another focus of the group’s research emphasises the critical analysis of audiovisual information.
 In this respect, interventions that support learners in identifying videos’ manipulative intent will be developed.